Battle of Taejon: North Korean units

+Depiction of KPA infantrymen charging at the Battle of Taejon Panorama inside the Victorious Fatherland Liberation War Museum in Pyongyang.

 North Korean planners intended for three divisions to attack Taejon from three directions, supported by tanks.
 The North Korean 3rd Division was ordered to attack from the north, against the flank.
 The North Korean 4th Division would attack across the Kum River from the east and south, to envelop Taejon and the U.S. 24th Infantry Division with it.
 Eventually they would also be supported by elements of the North Korean 105th Armored Division.
 Although the North Korean 2nd Infantry Division was ordered to attack from Chongju against the American right flank, it was slow to move and arrived too late to participate in the battle.

 The North Koreans advanced on the town with the 3rd and 4th divisions supported by over 50 T-34 tanks.
 Each North Korean division, normally operating with 20,000 men, was at 60 to 80 percent strength, giving them nearly a two to one numerical superiority over the American forces.
 The morale of the two divisions was low, owing to repeated air attacks on equipment and overall exhaustion from continuous combat.
 Political officers promised the divisions they would be able to rest in Taejon after they took the city.